e271828e/Flight.jl/docs/notes/design/framework_spec.md

 property of today's `assign!` loop, preserved structurally.

 `fragment`'s payloads speak only about the component at the authoring point;
 addressing children is exclusively `at`'s job (one way to say everything).
-A `slots` payload names faces *of the authoring level's [contract](#g-contract)*.
+An `inputs` payload names faces *of the authoring level's [contract](#g-contract)*.
-Resolution walks the export chain to the root slot and errors if the face never surfaces.
-An internally-wired input has no slot, and writing it would be meaningless because the first sweep overwrites it.
+Resolution walks the export chain to the root input and errors if the face never surfaces.
+An internally-wired input has no root input behind it, and writing it would be meaningless because the first sweep overwrites it.
 Unexported stays unpokeable for init exactly as it does for the GUI ([§11.7][s11-7], [§15.4][s15-4]).